therobinkim/lets-learn-vim/README.md

 ### Your First Time

-`vi` is often set as the default editors for many computers.
+`vim` is often set as the default editors for many computers.
 Chances are, you'll accidentally stumble across it when you're prompted to write some text after running `git commit`.

-If you find yourself in `vi`, I highly recommend typing the following command: `:set showmode`; when you type `:`, you will enter command mode at the very bottom of `vi`; `:set showmode` should be the entirety of the command, so there is no need to press `:` twice.
-Double check that your `Caps Lock` is off as `vi` is case sensitive!
+If you find yourself in `vim`, I highly recommend typing the following command: `:set showmode`; when you type `:`, you will enter command mode at the very bottom of `vim`; `:set showmode` should be the entirety of the command, so there is no need to press `:` twice.
+Double check that your `Caps Lock` is off as `vim` is case sensitive!

 To get started with writing in what's essentially a blank text file, press `i` on your keyboard to enter insert mode, and type out whatever you wanted to.
 Try using the up, down, left, and right keys to see if you can move your cursor while you're in insert mode.
 When you're done, push `:` to enable command mode ([see above]), type `wq` to write (aka save) your file and quit, and push `enter` to submit your command.
 You did it!